Monthly Archives: September 2014

 ‘Ghost Pot’ by John Wedgwood Clarke [Valley Press]

-This is a great follow-up by Matthew Arlidge to his first novel about Detective Inspector Helen Grace, but please read Eeny Meeny first or you will be a bit baffled by the back story.
+Fog creeps up the Solent and into the city from the sea, casting a shroud over the streets, driving the population indoors at the end of the day and pulling the streetwalkers out into their night domain.
+This is the beginning of Pop Goes the Weasel by MJ Arlidge.
+Empty backstreets, dirty abandoned industrial estates, overgrown riverbanks.
+Murder will take place this night.
+MJ ArlidgeThis is second in the Helen Grace detective series and a great follow-up by Arlidge to his first novel about the Southampton-based detective inspector.
+But please read Eeny Meeny first or you will be a bit baffled by the back story.
 These two books tick a lot of boxes: gritty realistic drama, lead female detective with a raw damaged personality, in fact a lot of female characters, set in Southampton [not London, not Edinburgh] with flawed heroes and damaged villains.
-Arlidge [below]is an accomplished TV writer and author; whether he is writing about police procedure, or the nasty druggy backstreets of a port city where the population rises and falls with the tide, I believe him.
+Arlidge is an accomplished TV writer and author; whether he is writing about police procedure, or the nasty druggy backstreets of a port city where the population rises and falls with the tide, I believe him.

 The murder scenes are graphic and anatomical, a bit too much for me, so I admit to skipping a few paragraphs.
 I don’t like blood and gore, but I do like Helen Grace and DC Charlie Brooks.
-I didn’t take to Emilia Garanita , the reporter from the local paper, or the new Detective Superintendant Ceri Harwood.
+I didn’t take to Emilia Garanita , the reporter from the local paper, or the new Detective Superintendent Ceri Harwood.
 Woven through the chase to find the hooker who kills her victims are stories continued from Eeny Meeny: why is Helen Grace driving to Aldershot to spy on a boy, what happened to Helen’s sister, can Charlie have a baby and stay in the force, and how does Garanita always know where Grace is?

-Helen Grace’s story will run and run, I am sure there will be a third book.
+Helen Grace’s story will run and run.